justincrosbie/passkeyme-docs/docs/glossary.md

 A cryptographic credential that replaces passwords, using public-key cryptography.
 Passkeys are phishing-resistant, unique per website, and stored securely on user devices.

 ### **WebAuthn (Web Authentication)**
 The web standard that enables passkey authentication in browsers.
-PasskeyMe uses WebAuthn for secure, passwordless authentication.
+Passkeyme uses WebAuthn for secure, passwordless authentication.

 ### **Authentication Ceremony**
 The cryptographic process of creating or using a passkey.
 Includes: